Pitstop Supports Major VMRS Code Keys

 VMRS is the common link between the actionable insights of predictive analytics and the fleet management maintenance system.

 Consider your telematics system that generates hundreds of thousands of vehicle health data points, such as DTCs and PIDs from ODB_II or J1939.
 This raw, unfiltered component health data may not accurately flow into your fleet maintenance system and needs to be categorized as VMRS Code Keys 31-33.
 Analyzing this overload of information can be overwhelming and redundant without being able to prioritize what data is essential to act upon.
-Not to mention, challenging to gather reports and keep track of data coming in.
+Not to mention, challenging to gather fleet reports and keep track of data coming in.

 With predictive maintenance, your telematics system’s vehicle health data is filtered, making gathering reports seamless.
 Predictive maintenance analyzes data patterns, predicts upcoming maintenance problems, and provides prioritized actionable recommendations.
 The filtered data is sent directly to your fleet maintenance system dashboard or fleet managers via text or email.
-The data is constantly monitored, sending you accurate, real-time data reporting.
+The data is constantly monitored, sending you accurate, real-time data fleet reporting.

 Code Keys 31-33 is by far the most common link.
 It defines to the fleet manager which component has an actionable insight from the predictive analytics software.
 And it informs which component repairs were made as communicated by the fleet maintenance system.